The Gods Themselves: Third part: Contend in Vain?

-Denison, independently of Lamont, had deduced the danger in the Electron Pump.
-He visits the Moon colony hoping to work outside of Hallam's influence using technology that the Lunarites have developed.
-He is helped by a Lunarite tourist guide named Selene Lindstrom.
-She is secretly an Intuitionist (a genetically engineered human with superhuman intuition), who is working with her lover, Barron Neville.
-They are both part of a group of political agitators who want independence from Earth.
+Denison, independently of Lamont, has deduced the danger of the Electron Pump.
+He visits the Moon colony hoping to work outside of Hallam's sphere of influence using Lunarite technology.
+He is helped by a Lunarite tour guide named Selene Lindstrom.
+Lindstrom is secretly an Intuitionist (a genetically engineered human with superhuman intuition), who is working with her lover, Barron Neville, as part of a group of political agitators who want independence from Earth.
 The group particularly wants to be allowed to research ways to use the Electron Pump on the Moon.
-Although solar energy is plentiful enough to power their underground habitats, Neville wants to live entirely underground and never have to venture out on the surface.
+While solar energy is plentiful enough to power their underground habitats, Neville wants to live entirely underground and never have to venture out to the surface.
 With the scientists' help, Denison gets access to the technology and proves that the strong force is indeed increasing, and will cause the Sun to explode.

-Denison continues his work, tapping into a third parallel universe that is in a pre-Big Bang state (called "cosmic egg" or "cosmeg"), where physical laws are totally opposite to those of Dua's universe.
+Denison continues his work, tapping into a third parallel universe which is in a pre-Big Bang state (called "cosmic egg" or "cosmeg"), where physical laws are completely opposite to those of Dua's universe.
 Matter from the cosmeg starts with very weak nuclear force, and then spontaneously fuses as our universe's physical laws take over.
 The exchange with the second parallel universe both produces more energy at little or no cost, and balances the changes from the Electron Pump, resulting in a return to equilibrium.
-However, Selene clandestinely conducts another test showing that momentum can also be exchanged with the cosmeg.
-Denison catches her and forces her to admit her secret purpose: Neville thinks the momentum exchange can be used to move anything without using rockets, including the Moon itself; he wants to break away from Earth in the most complete way possible.
+However, Selene clandestinely conducts another test, showing that momentum can also be exchanged with the cosmeg.
+Denison catches her and forces her to admit her secret purpose: Neville thinks the momentum exchange can be used to move anything without using rockets, including the Moon itself; he wants to completely break away from the Earth's orbit.
 Denison is appalled, although he sees the potential of the technology to make travel within the Solar System easier, and to the stars possible.

-When Selene discusses Neville's plan with the rest of the group, most of them agree that moving the entire Moon will be meaningless, and building self-sufficient sublight starships will be better.
+When Selene discusses Neville's plan with the rest of the group, most of them agree that moving the entire Moon would be meaningless, and building self-sufficient sublight starships would be better.
 A later public vote goes against Neville as well.
-Hallam is ruined by Denison's revelations.
+Denison publicizes his revelations, ruining Hallam.
 Selene and Denison become a couple.
-Having received permission to conceive a second child, Selene requests Denison to become its father.
-The novel ends with them deciding to try working around the sexual incompatibility problem.
+Having received permission to conceive a second child, Selene requests Denison to be its father.
+The novel concludes with the two deciding to try working around their sexual incompatibility.